npickens/htx/README.md

 crew.render()
 ```

-An optional `didRender` function can be implemented by the child component class, which will be called
+An optional `didRender` function can be implemented, which will be called whenever a render occurs.
+It is
-whenever a render occurs.
-It is passed one argument that is `true` on the initial rendering and `false`
+passed one argument that is `true` on the initial rendering and `false` thereafter.
-thereafter.

 ```javascript
 class Crew extends HTXComponent {